Clear the Shelters day brings crowds to Tulsa SPCA to help pets find 'furever' homes

 In reality, she said, that dog probably has no idea, and he or she will be adopted soon enough.

-Most animals at Tulsa SPCA are surrendered by owners or are strays that have spent more than the required 72 hours in holding at Tulsa Animal Welfare, but some are plucked from other shelters that are ready to euthanize to create space for more animals, Bladen said.
+Most animals at Tulsa SPCA are surrendered by owners or are strays that have spent more than the required 72 hours in holding at Tulsa Animal Welfare.
+But some are plucked from other shelters that are preparing to euthanize the animal to create space for more, Bladen said.

 Those wishing to adopt must be approved, a process which Bladen said can be done online at tulsaspca.org before arriving at the shelter.

-Bladen said she was hopeful all the dogs would be adopted before the day was through, and posted continual updates to the shelter’s Instagram page, @tulsaspca.
+Bladen said she was hopeful all the dogs would be adopted before the day was over, and posted continual updates to the shelter’s Instagram page, @tulsaspca.

 Among the social media tiles of smiling faces and dogs of all shapes and sizes sat Carol and John Neff, grinning with a reddish, speckled puppy named Toto.